soloclz/agreed-time/docs/product/spec.md

      - Color intensity represents the number of available participants (e.g., Dark Red = All, Light Red = Few).
      - Non-interactive (read-only) version of the selection grid.
    - **Legend**: Clearly labels "Few", "Most", and "All" with corresponding color swatches.
+   - **Note**: Unlike Top Picks and Other Options, the heatmap displays ALL time slots including organizer-only slots for complete visibility.

 6. **Action Bar**
    - **Share Results**: Button to copy the result page URL to clipboard.